Digestion & Gut Health

 At The Integrated Wellness Clinic, our Naturopath’s use Scientific Pathology testing to systematically determine the cause of your digestive imbalance.
 Treating symptoms with band aid methods will never repair your health long term.

 Have you ever wondered why or how you have ended up with a poor digestive system?
 These symptoms don’t just come on for no apparent reason.
 IBS is a bowel that is irritated and sensitive.
 Sensitive to what though?
 We find that most people who have IBS seem to be reacting to their seemingly “healthy diet”, developing an inflamed digestive system.
-When you’re in this state your body may find it hard to digest your food [feeling nauseous, gassy, bloated or suffer with erratic bowel movements] and so you’ll feel tired and drawn regardless of how good your diet is.
+When you’re in this state your body may find it hard to digest your food and so you’ll feel tired and drawn regardless of how good your diet is.

 Our biggest concern in those who have digestive issues is, “how will you 100% absorb your nutrients in this state?”.
 Most people know to eat a balanced diet, but what many do not know is that often the nutrients are not being absorbed efficiently.
 Through simple pathology testing you can determine the extent of damage to the gut lining and thus nutrient absorption.